 Role at National Level

-ICARS will contribute to national efforts to tackle antimicrobial resistance by partnering with low- and middle-income countries to conduct intervention and implementation research.
+ICARS builds on national efforts to tackle antimicrobial resistance by partnering with low- and middle-income countries (LMICs) to conduct intervention and implementation research.

 - Provide support to low- and middle-income countries in translating policies and One Health national action plans into practice,